chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

 * US Navy was rapidly expanding under President Teddy Roosevelt
 * "I would never quarrel with the United States if I could possibly avoid it." —First Lord of the Admiralty, 1901
 * Britain also had no allies in Western hemisphere to enlist to help them in a struggle against the US
-* The UK not only decided to not oppose provacative US behavior but to concede global domination to the US for the betterment of both societies
+* The UK not only decided to not oppose provocative US behavior but to concede global domination to the US for the betterment of both societies
 * When WWI came in 1914, US was an essential supplier of materiel to the UK
 * Joined the fight tipping the scales towards Allied victory